Selina is a woman with a secret…and she has been hiding it for a very long time.

 Selina nodded, following him out of the office and through the now deserted club.
 As they walked up the stairs to the rear entrance, Jeremy stopped and looked back at her.
-“It’s not pretty,” he said.
+“It’s not pretty.”

 As they stepped into the dim light of the alley, she could see a figure lying on the stones.
-“It’s a girl,” Selina said, walking over to the very still young woman.
-She was dressed in a beige and brown Steampunk outfit with her hair done up in pigtails.
+“It’s a girl.”
+Selina walked over to the very still young woman, who was dressed in a beige and brown Steampunk outfit with her hair done up in pigtails.

 “She’s older than she looks,” Isabella said, standing next to the body.
 Her assistant manager paused and added, “Or at least she was.
 She’s dead, Selina.”